Primary school excursion to Dinosaurs

 If you are classified as a disadvantaged Australian primary and/or secondary school with an ICSEA value of less than 1000, or a special school, as defined by the Australian Curriculum Assessment and Reporting Authority (ACARA) you may be eligible for our A Day at the Museum program.

 The hands-on activities for the K-2 group were highly engaging and effectively facilitated understanding of abstract processes.
 The integration of movement allowed for mini brain breaks, maintaining student engagement and focus.
-The presenter, Miss B, was exceptionally friendly and adept at responding to student needs, ensuring that all students felt included and supported.
+The presenter was exceptionally friendly and adept at responding to student needs, ensuring that all students felt included and supported.
 The staff's ability to create an inclusive and interactive learning environment greatly enhanced the overall workshop experience.
 L.D’Cruz, Kindergarten-Year 2, Warwick Farm Public School

 Our curriculum is very full and having an expert succinctly and in a fun way give a taste of fossils/dinosaurs is valuable for teaching the students about their natural history.
 It was at the students’ level and each part was short – sharp and met the needs of our different learners (visual, oral).
 Opportunities for hands-on, ask questions, make connections, and use their thinking skills.
 S. Smalley, Kindergarten-Year 2, Warwick Farm Public School